martysama0134/how-to-general/git-tips/README.md

       $ git pull <repository_name>_retsam.bundle retsam
       ```

+  _Note: In all the cases, you should re-set the upstream url_

 * Not including the history

   In this case, [`git archive`](https://git-scm.com/docs/git-archive) is the most used.
 [Other Info](http://stackoverflow.com/questions/160608/do-a-git-export-like-svn-export)